Standard Terms and Conditions

 (viii) Delete or return all personal data to Client after the end of provision of Services, unless retention is required by law;

-(ix) Make available to Client all information necessary to demonstrate compliance with Article 28 UKGDPR/EU GDPR and allow for audits as set out in Clause 10.10;
+(ix) Make available to Client all information necessary to demonstrate compliance with Article 28 EU GDPR and allow for audits as set out in Clause 10.10;

-(x) Immediately inform Client if, in Provider's opinion, any instruction from Client infringes UK GDPR, EU GDPR, or other Data Protection Legislation.
+(x) Immediately inform Client if, in Provider's opinion, any instruction from Client infringes EU GDPR, UK GDPR, or other Data Protection Legislation.

 (ii) Not retain, use, or disclose such personal information for any purpose other than performing the Services specified in this Contract;